ArjunXvarma/FoodVision-Fullstack/README.md

 - **State-of-the-Art CNN Model**: A trained TensorFlow model for food classification using the **Food-101 dataset**.
 - **Microservices Architecture**: Separation of concerns using a Flask model server and a Node.js API server.
-- **Scalable & Efficient**: Designed to handle high volumes of requests and easily scale with additional servers or containers.
+- **Scalable & Efficient**: Designed to easily scale with additional servers or containers.
 - **Clean Code Separation**: Well-organized Python and Node.js codebases for easy maintenance and debugging.
 - **RESTful APIs**: Interaction between components happens through clean, standardized RESTful endpoints.
 - **Modern Tech Stack**: